guilhermepinheirodasilva/KOR-proof-of-concept/README.md

   <img src="images/kor_salA_aromaticity_opt.gif" width="500">
 </p>
 <p align="center">
-  <em>Figure 1 - Dynamic aromaticity fingerprint profile in the binding site of the KOR–SalA complex.</em>
+  <em>Figure 1 - Aromaticity dynamic profile in the binding site of the KOR–SalA complex.</em>
 </p>

 An important observation is that the same spatial grid can be used to represent different physicochemical properties, with only the scalar field values changing across channels throughout the trajectories.